-Undergraduate and graduate students including graduate assistants commuting from off-campus (commuters) or residing in residence halls or University Apartments may register on-line via our website: www.police.msu.edu.
-Check out the website and click on Parking Division for details.
+Undergraduate and graduate students including graduate assistants commuting from off-campus (commuters) or residing in residence halls or University Apartments, may register on-line via the website: www.police.msu.edu.
+Check out the website under "Parking" for details.
 Those not mentioned above may register at the Parking Office.

-When registering at the Parking Office, the following must be presented:
+If eligible to register at at the Parking Office, the following must be presented:

 - 1. Current vehicle registration - 2.
 Student ID - 3.
 Proof of credits MSU has already accepted - 4.
-Lease agreement (only if residing in Cherry Lane, Spartan Village or University Village) - Payment for the permit (cash, check or money order made out to Michigan State University, or VISA, MC, DISC and AMEX are accepted).
+Lease agreement (only if residing in Cherry Lane, Spartan Village or University Village) - 5.
+Payment for the permit (cash, check or money order made out to Michigan State University, or VISA, MC, DISC and AMEX are accepted).

-Illegally parked vehicles are subject to ticketing and may be towed.
+Illegally parked vehicles are subject to violations and may be towed.
 In accordance with state law, the registered owner will be held responsible for the fines incurred.
 The student registering a vehicle shall be responsible for its operation.

 All parking violations must be paid or appealed within seven (7) days from the date of issuance.